v-pbartley/openhack-mc4h/Challenge-04/Readme.md

 ## Step 2 - Perform both Common and Composite Searches
 Composite search allows you to search against value pairs.
-For example, if you were searching for a height observation where the person was 60 inches, you would want to make sure that a single component of the observation contained the code ```bodyheight``` and the value of 60.
+For example, if you were searching for a height observation where the person was 60 inches, you would want to make sure that a single component of the observation contained the code of ```bodyheight``` and the value of 60.

 Azure API for FHIR supports the following search parameter type pairings:
 + Reference, Token